alexrutherford/arabic_nlp/README.md

 `get_sentiment.py` reads normalised text file, assigns a positive and a negative sentiment value to each line based on term frequency.
 Saves sentiments to a file

-**Citation**
+## Citation

-The list of stop words and labelled positive and negative words in based on the Masters Thesis of Amira Magdy Shoukry Arabic Sentence Level Sentiment Analysis
+The list of stop words and labelled positive and negative words in based on the Masters Thesis of Amira Magdy Shoukry:
+_Arabic Sentence Level Sentiment Analysis_
 American University in Cairo
 Spring 2013
 [(link)](https://dar.aucegypt.edu/handle/10526/3536)

-**Dependencies**
+## Dependencies

 `get_sentiment.py` requires NumPy and Matplotlib, otherwise all code in pure Python

-**To Do**
+## To Do

-Implement generator for memory friendly treatment of large files
+- Implement generator for memory friendly treatment of large files
+- ~~Parse arguments with `argparser`~~